 Today was not a "many" day.
 "A few" would be a much better description.
 It was also cold and rainy - but then that is not unexpected for a December day in New Jersey.
 Coach and I each caught a few fish of a few different species.
-(I call him "Coach" because under his tutelage and watchful eye, his granddaughter won the prize for both largest fish and smallest fish in the same fishing derby.
-I don't know about the "most fish" prize, but after winning both "largest" and "smallest", taking "most" would just be greedy.)
+(I call him "Coach" because under his tutelage and watchful eye, his granddaughter won the prize for both largest fish and smallest fish in the same fishing derby.)

 We spent most of the day on a little wild trout stream in New Jersey.
 I caught little wild trout.
 He caught a little larger wild trout.
 We also caught some fallfish and I caught a common shiner.
 I've caught common shiners before, but never before on a size 14 tungsten beadhead hare's ear!

 You might be wondering about the tungsten beadhead nymph, as I have written several times in several places that I no longer fish tungsten bead heads.
 Well, I didn't for a while, but I do again.
 I stopped fishing them when I decided I really liked the soft, silky smooth casts of a 5:5 tenkara rod with a light line.
 On a rig like that, the tungsten beadhead nymphs I had at the time just killed the smooth rhythm of the cast.